 "These are so old that roots were growing around the vertebrae and the skull," the source told the newspaper.
 "These could be one or two of Joel Rifkin's victims who were never found."

 Authorities plan to continue their search Wednesday for more victims of a possible serial killer.
-A total of 10 sets of human remains have been found so far.
+A total of 10 sets of human remains have been found.
 The four bodies discovered in December were identified as prostitutes who advertised on Craigslist.
-Police in Suffolk County found four more sets of human remains in the last two weeks -- one reportedly believed to be a child -- but those bodies have not yet been identified.
+Police in Suffolk County found 4 more sets of human remains in the last two weeks -- one reportedly believed to be a child -- but those bodies have not yet been identified.

-Police sources have said evidence suggests that whomever dumped the four bodies discovered in December is knowledgeable of police investigative tactics and familiar with the area of Long Island where the bodies were found, according to multiple press reports.
+Police say evidence suggests that whomever dumped the four bodies discovered in December is knowledgeable of police investigative tactics and familiar with the area of Long Island where the bodies were found, according to multiple press reports.
 Authorities are reportedly considering that a former cop may be behind the killings.

 The person believed to be the killer made taunting phone calls to the teen sister of victim Melissa Barthelemy shortly after she disappeared in July 2009.
 The calls were difficult for police to investigate because they were all under three minutes and made from crowded places, like Madison Square Garden and Times Square.